Copyright © Karl Dahlke, 2022

 In northern Mexico, Bear Grylls caught a skunk in one of his makeshift traps, and could smell his quarry 100 meters away.
 As he approached the animal, he had the same reaction I had.
 “It smells like 100 burning tires all at once.
 The stench is so bad I can barely breathe.”
 He killed it, cooked it, and ate it, commenting, “Somebody's got your steak, rubbed it in dog feces, and then popped it in your mouth.”
 Watch

 Thiols have practical applications, particularly as odorants in combustible fuels.
 Natural gas consists of methane and ethane, and has no smell.
 A gas leak could go undetected until somebody lights a match or turns on an electrical appliance.
 The slightest spark can start a fire.
 In 1937, a natural gas explosion in an elementary school in New London, Texas killed 295, and injured 300 more.
 A gas leak had gone unnoticed for days until a spark from an electric sander ignited the mixture of gas and air, reducing the entire schoolhouse to rubble.
 Soon thereafter, the Texas legislature required odorants in natural gas, though some companies were already doing so.
 Other states and countries quickly adopted similar legislation.
 The ideal additive seems to be t-butyl mercaptan, C4H9SH.
 This is not a straight chain molecule like butyl mercaptan shown above.
 Instead, a central carbon has three methyl groups and an SH attached.
 Think of it as a tripod with a carbon in the middle, three methyls (CH3) for feet, and an SH on top.
 Just to keep in practice, smiles is CC(C)(C)S. The substance is a clear liquid that boils at 65 °C, 149 °F. Like other low molecular weight thiols, it has a hideous smell, detectable in parts per billion.
 Gas only needs this compound in parts per million, whence even a small leak, spread throughout a large room, is noticeable long before the gas reaches flashpoint concentrations.
 But there is another requirement: any odorant must be rendered nontoxic and nonoffensive through combustion.
 (Remember, atoms never go away, they just rearrange.)
 When completely burned, a thiol produces water, carbon dioxide, and sulfur dioxide.
 The latter has a lit-match smell, and is somewhat toxic in parts per million, but is harmless and undetectable in parts per billion.
 Thus gas stoves and hot water heaters vent their combustion products into the home, and this causes no trouble.
 You may notice a trace of sulfur when the appliance first lights, but after that all is well.
-In conclusion, the smell of the thiol, that would indicate a gas leak, is a thousand times stronger than the smell of sulfur dioxide, which is what you get when you burn that thiol.
+In summary, the smell of the thiol, that would indicate a gas leak, is a thousand times stronger than the smell of sulfur dioxide, which is what you get when you burn that thiol.
 Butyl mercaptan is just what the doctor ordered.